parth-20-07/Smart-AQI-Monitor/README.md

 - Type C charging support.
 - Interactive Touch Screen Display.
 - Sensor and AQI Calculation accurate to 1 decimal place.
+- WiFi Connectivity to upload data to AWS Database.
+- MicroSD Card Data Backup of sensor data.

 <!-- # How to assemble the project
 1. Download the latest version of firmware from the /Firmware folder